Header graphics: Explain that stuff

 Fuel cells

 If you want to use renewable power in a car, you have to swap the gasoline engines or diesel engine for an electric motor.
 Driving an electric car doesn't necessarily make you environmentally friendly.
 What if you charge the batteries at home and the electricity you're using comes from a coal-fired power plant?
-A better alternative is to swap the batteries for a fuel cell, which is a bit like a battery that never runs flat, making electricity continuously using a tank of hydrogen gas.
-Hydrogen is cheap and easy to make from water.
-Fuel cell are quiet, powerful, and make no pollution.
+One alternative is to swap the batteries for a fuel cell, which is a bit like a battery that never runs flat, making electricity continuously using a tank of hydrogen gas.
+Hydrogen is cheap and easy to make from water with an electrolyzer.
+Fuel cells are quiet, powerful, and make no pollution.
 Probably the worst thing they do is puff steam from their exhausts!

 Switching supplier